evacaribbean/Blog/README.md

 <br>

-Looking at inheritance in its context of *interface*, *superclass*, *subclass*, *abstract class*, *overload* and *override* from a more overall perspective, the concept will be quite straightforward.
+Viewing inheritance in its context of *interface*, *superclass*, *subclass*, *abstract class*, *overload* and *override* from a more overall perspective, the concept will be quite straightforward.
 Below a picture on this concept.

 <br>